mojaloop/mojaloop-business-docs/vuepress/docs/guides/defect-triage.md

 1. An incident ticket is raised in the Hub Operator's Service Desk tool by a Hub L1 Support Engineer, as per the [incident management process](incident-management.md).
 1. The ticket is escalated to the Hub L2/L3 team for in-depth investigation and analysis, as required.
 1. The Hub L2/L3 team evaluate if the behavior is a new bug or a known issue, and whether a bug ticket/record already exists.
-If it is a known bug and a Mojaloop Support ticket already exists, then the L1 engineer must update the existing ticket with new details and information, and the priority and impact may be adjusted accordingly.
+If it is a known bug and a Mojaloop Support ticket already exists, then the L1 engineer must update the existing ticket with new details and information, and the priority and impact/severity (level of impact on the Hub or to its users) may be adjusted accordingly.
 The L1 engineer must communicate this back to the reporter/client DFSP (as referred to in point 6).
 New bugs will follow the rest of the process below.
 1. The Hub L2/L3 team confirm that the Production issue can be reproduced in lower environments running the same version as the Production (PRD) environment.
 That is, the bug is not a user error or an environmental issue.
 1. The Hub L3 team may escalate to the Hub Technical Operations Manager, and report the bug via the Mojaloop Support Service Desk tool, adding all details of their analysis (including clear steps to reproduce the bug, the expected behavior, the actual behavior and any log files and details from the L2/L3 investigations), and referencing the identifier of the incident ticket created in Step 1 for easy tracking.
 1. Response/acknowledgement/communication is sent back to the client DFSP within the agreed timelines.